 This lecture series is designed to improve our community’s awareness about brain health.
 The Brain Health Matters!
-Lecture Series features the newest information about lifestyle behaviors that can impact (e.g., sleep, physical activity, stress resilience, social connection) brain health.
+Lecture Series features the newest information about lifestyle behaviors that can impact (e.g., nutrition, sleep, physical activity, stress resilience, social connection) brain health.
 Our goal is to equip our community with the skills and knowledge needed to lead a brain healthy lifestyle by: providing the tools needed to optimize daily brain performance; increasing the adoption of brain health protective factors; and creating supporters and advocates of brain health.

 Past Lecture Series Speakers